flaggo/pydu/docs/path.rst

     Note that if ``path1`` is same as ``path2``, it's also regarded as the super path os ``path2``.

-    For instance "/opt" is the super path of "/opt/test", While "/opt/t" is the super path of "/opt/test"
+    For instance "/", "/opt" and "/opt/test" are all the super paths of "/opt/test", while "/opt/t" is the super path of "/opt/test".

     >>> from pydu.path import is_super_path
     >>> is_super_path('/aa/bb/cc', '/aa/bb/cc')